The Raven (1963 film): Script

 Roger Corman and Richard Matheson had both enjoyed making the comic "The Black Cat" episode of Tales of Terror and wanted to try an entirely comic Poe feature.

 "After I heard they wanted to make a movie out of a poem, I felt that was an utter joke, so comedy was really the only way to go with it", said Matheson.

 Shooting

 The film was shot in 15 days.

 Roger Corman said that although they kept closely to the structure and story script, "We did more improvisation on that film than any of the others."
-The improvisation was in terms of dialogue and bits of business from the actors.

-During shooting, Peter Lorre ad-libbed a number of famous lines in the film including:
+During shooting, Peter Lorre ad-libbed a number of lines in the film including: